CloudNativeSDWAN/egress-watcher/README.md

 --sdwan.insecure
 ```

-Try to deploy a `ServiceEntry` object you can use the provided example in
+Try to deploy a `ServiceEntry` object.
+You can use the provided example in
 `artifacts/yamls/examples/istio`:

 ```bash